Codeup-NLP-Project/NLP-Project/README.md

 ### Deliverables
 > - A clearly named final notebook.
 This notebook will contain more detailed processes other than noted within the README and have abstracted scripts to assist on readability.
 > - A README that explains what the project is, how to reproduce the project, and notes about the project.
-> - A Python module or modules that automate the data acquisistion and preparation process.
+> - A Python module or modules that automate the data acquisition and preparation process.
 These modules should be imported and used in your final notebook.

 <div style="text-align: right"><a href='#toc'>Table of Contents</a></div>
 <hr style="border-top: 10px groove tan; margin-top: 1px; margin-bottom: 1px"></hr>